Last Updated: January 20, 2022

 Side Winder Curved 5′ Slide or Indoor Climbing Tower

-This is another one of those gifts where you’re like is this a gift for me or him?
-Hmm… I’ve been wanting to add a slide to our back deck for awhile.
-And now that playgrounds are still closed in our area, this might be the time to do it.
-Or maybe we’ll wait until spring.
-Either way, I think this slide would be perfect!
+This is another one of those gifts where you’re like is this a gift for me or my child?
+Hmm… I’d been wanting to add a slide to our back deck for awhile.
+And this curved slide was perfect!
 (Wayfair, $190).
 There are also some great looking wooden indoor slides, but they’re a bit pricier.

 IKEA Play cash Register

 I have had this toy on my “wishlist” since his first birthday.
 I love that it has a working calculator on top.
 And is great for imaginative and pretend play.
-This year seems like the right time that he would actually be ready and interested in this toy.
-So if not birthday, then maybe a Christmas gift.
 (IKEA, $18)

 Puzzles: 24-48 pieces

 We went through quite a puzzling stage around age two.
-We haven’t really gotten any new puzzles since.
-And he hasn’t been really into puzzles much lately.
-But maybe that’s related, and he needs a new challenge!
-The next puzzle stage for him will be the 48 piece ones, like the Melissa & Doug space or horse ones.
+And then didn’t get any new puzzles for a year.
+Around age three, he needed more challenge in his puzzles.
+The next puzzle stage for him was the 48 piece ones, like the Melissa & Doug space or horse ones.
 I’ve also found for most kids that the topic of the puzzle has to be really interesting to them.
 Puzzles with vehicles – he’ll go to town on.
 So maybe the space puzzle and I know he would go crazy for this city urban puzzle.
 It’s 100 pieces so probably the next step up from where he’s at, but the theme would probably motivate him more than the 48 piece ones I’ve found so far.
-We also haven’t tried any of the layered or 3D type puzzles yet.
+Layered and 3D type puzzles are also interesting at this age.
 (Top Bright 48 piece Construction Amazon $12; Transportation 100-piece Amazon $16, Melissa & Doug Space 48-piece Amazon $10)

 Music Making – Keyboard

-Our son is really into music so far in life.
-He already has a ukulele, a REMO hand drum, and some miscellaneous musical stuff.
+Our three year old is really into music so far in life.
+He has a ukulele, a REMO hand drum, and some miscellaneous musical stuff.
 I’ve been thinking this kids keyboard might be a nice step up from his 8-key baby piano.
 Amazon $20

 IKEA Doll house